 ALSO READTRAI in view of framework for data security, protection: R S Sharma TRAI rejects Telecom Commission's contention on promo tariffs TC worried over sector's health; cautions about loan defaults Need 'broadband labelling' to safeguard consumer interest:Trai Consultation paper on spectrum auction in 15 days: Trai

+Limit my right on data that is my property".
+Sharma argued that given that SMS and call logs belong to a mobile user, a third party could not take control of such data in the name of data privacy or security.
+When contacted, an Apple spokesperson pointed to the company's privacy website which quotes its global CEO Tim Cook as saying that Apple is committed to protecting its customer's privacy.
 "Finally, I want to be absolutely clear that we have never worked with any government agency from any country to create a backdoor in any of our products or services.
 We have also never allowed access to our servers.
 And we never will," he said.
 Industry sources said Apple's objections may be stemming from the company's concerns around privacy and encryption of the information.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)